Current validation practice undermines surgical AI development: Introduction

 While this work has gained much support in the research community, it was designed for image-based problems.
 Unlike radiology or digital pathology, which are image-centered, AI-enabled optimization of intraoperative surgical behaviors is largely dependent on the analysis of spatiotemporal (video) data of the surgical field.
-Any SDS system that aims for clinical impact must therefore account for temporal dynamics.
-Fig.~\ref{fig:fig1} exemplifies how neglecting temporal aspects in validation can lead to fundamental pitfalls, e.g.: \begin{enumerate}[label=(\alph*)] \item annotation inconsistencies across frames can result in misleading metric values, even if predictions are correct, \item commonly used metrics may fail to capture temporal stability, rewarding flickering predictions with artificially high scores, and \item simple, un-weighted aggregation over video frames may obscure poor performance during clinically critical phases. \end{enumerate}
+Figure~\ref{fig:fig1} exemplifies three consequences of neglecting temporal aspects during validation: \begin{enumerate}[label=(\alph*)] \item annotation inconsistencies across frames can result in misleading metric values, even if predictions are correct, \item commonly used metrics may fail to capture temporal stability and therefore not distinguish between temporally stable and rapidly fluctuating ('flickering') predictions in tasks where temporal continuity is expected, and \item simple, un-weighted aggregation over video frames may obscure poor performance during clinically critical phases. \end{enumerate}

-Although it seems obvious that temporal relations should be taken into account, our findings reveal that this is rarely done in practice.
-This becomes particularly apparent during result aggregation, where videos are typically split into frames that are treated as independent images, thus ignoring temporal continuity and structural dependencies.
-However, surgical videos contain many temporally adjacent frames that are highly redundant and strongly correlated.
+Despite their importance, our findings reveal that temporal relations are rarely considered in practice.
+This becomes particularly apparent during result aggregation, where videos are typically split into frames treated as independent images, thus ignoring temporal continuity and structural dependencies.
+However, surgical videos contain highly redundant, strongly correlated adjacent frames.
 Na\"ive aggregation across such frames violates the assumption of independent and identically distributed (i.i.d.) samples, which underlies many statistical analyses including confidence interval (CI) estimation and significance testing.
-As a result, the overall performance score can be biased and misleading, particularly when redundant frames dominate over clinically critical but less frequent moments.
+Consequently, performance estimates can be biased and misleading, particularly when redundant frames dominate over clinically critical but less frequent moments.